Tremec T-45 Manual Transmission Specs and Changes (1996-2001)Last Updated November 7, 2023 | Meghan Drummond

-Between 1996 and 1998, T-45 transmissions from Mustang GTs used a seven-tooth speedometer gear, though Cobras used an eight tooth speedometer gear.
+Between 1996 and 1998, T-45 transmissions from Mustang GTs used a seven-tooth speedometer gear, though Cobras used an eight-tooth speedometer gear.
 In 1999, both the Cobra and GT T45 were moved over to an electronic sensor speedometer.

 In 1998, the 3-4 shift fork was improved.
 Unfortunately, the 1996 and 1997 Mustang have a weaker 3/4 shift fork.
-This is a common upgrade for the older versions of this transmission, and though it’s time-consuming it’s worth it for the piece of mind of knowing that you won’t suddenly find yourself desperately looking for third or fourth gear.
+This is a common upgrade for the older versions of this transmission, and though it’s time-consuming it’s worth it for the peace of mind of knowing that you won’t suddenly find yourself desperately looking for third or fourth gear.

 Though the T-45 transmission is often overlooked, it does actually have considerable improvements over the T-5.
 By using a double-cone synchronizer design, less shift effort was required for the first and second gears.
 A strut-type synchronizer design improved durability, and it featured the first fully synchronized reverse gear in a Mustang transmission.